ibm-cloud-docs/appid/mobile-apps.md

   ```
   {: codeblock}

-5. After installation, open the `<your app>.xcworkspace` file that contains your Xcode project and your linked dependencies
+5. After installation, open the `{your app}.xcworkspace` file that contains your Xcode project and your linked dependencies

 6. Enable keychain sharing in your Xcode project.
 Navigate to **Project Settings > Capabilities > Keychain Sharing** and select **Enable keychain sharing**.